61 minute read + pictures & videos

-In May, we took off to Saltillo, MS. It was on the occasion of my sister’s oldest daughter’s graduation from high school.
+Later this month, we took off to Saltillo, MS. It was on the occasion of my sister’s oldest daughter’s graduation from high school.
 (I’m getting old!)
-The next day, my brother’s (Alex) family, my sister’s (Tanya) family and my Mom enjoyed worshiping together before we separated again.
+The next day, my brother’s (Alex) family, my sister’s (Tanya) family, and my Mom enjoyed worshiping together before we separated again.
 Sometimes, I really wish that my family lived much closer to each other.

 Later that month, I had the privilege of spending a couple of days with Dr. Hershael York and about 75 other pastors for a PastorWell Conference in Frankfort.
 I could only hope that other pastors have had such an incredible pastor exert so much influence over them.

 Dr. York was my wife’s Youth Minister and then became our Pastor.
 He married us and then resigned to begin teaching at the Southern Baptist Theological Seminary.
 His father was the one who submitted my name to my first church, Donaldson Baptist Church.
 Dr. York was the one who submitted my name to First Baptist Church in Brooksville, Florida and then to Westside Baptist Church in Murray, Kentucky.
 I owe a debt of gratitude to him and his family!

 I also used this month to create an 18th Wedding Anniversary video of Kim and me.
 I chose Steven Curtis Chapman’s song as the background music because I sang that song at our wedding.

 In June, I was a chaperone for 6 boys from Westside to Campbellsville, Kentucky for Centrikid.
 I had a blast!